2lag/edit/README.md

 functionality :
 - Macro
-- - Record ( record keypresses, ignoring final 4 ( ctrl t, m, r ) ) also, add a toggled notice to it
+- - Record ( record keypresses, ignoring final 4 ( ctrl t, m, r ) ), and maybe the first ctrl to close if needed?
+- - - add a toggled notice to menu option
-- - - if macro toggled, record to vector in the keyboard hook getting every key pressed and saving it
+- - - if macro toggled, record to vector in the keyboard hook getting every key pressed and saving it ( how to auto-resize ? )
+- - - - figure out how to only get keypress when its pressed down once so it ignores holds
-- - Clear ( self explanatory )
+- - Clear - wipe the vector
-- - Playback ( self explanatory )
+- - Playback - execute keys stored in vector
 - - - need to figure out a method to make this work properly
 - Exit ( in File )
 - multi-Cursor